How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Discussion and outlook

-\paragraph{Fixed selection rate $s=1$, transition rates $c=c'$ simultaneously varying from 0 to $\infty$:} This situation is depicted in the lower right panel in Figure \ref{fig:4}.
+\paragraph{Fixed selection rate ${\tt s}=1$, transition rates $c=c'$ simultaneously varying from 0 to $\infty$:} This situation is depicted in the lower right panel in Figure \ref{fig:4}.
 The fixed relationship $c=c'$ ensures that the active and the dormant pool of individuals are of the same relative size.
-Again, the classical critical wave-speed is precisely twice as large as the one of variant II, and they agree with the case $s=1=c=c'$.
-This means in particular that the critical wave-speed for the spore-model is independent of the overall transitioning rate $c=c'$ in this case.
+Again, the classical critical wave speed is precisely twice as large as the one of variant II, and they agree with the case ${\tt s}=1=c=c'$.
+This means in particular that the critical wave speed for the spore model is independent of the overall transitioning rate $c=c'$ in this case.
 But the dependence of model I on $c=c'$ is non-trivial: For small overall transition rates, transitions from the active population into the seed bank are rare.
-For the dual o/oBBM process of variant I this means that newly born particles will spend a long time in an actively moving and reproducing state.
-It is thus intuitively clear that the speed of the right-most particle approaches the classical case as $c=c' \to 0$.
+For the dual on/off BBM process of variant I this means that newly born particles will spend a long time in an actively moving and reproducing state.
+It is thus intuitively clear that the speed of the rightmost particle approaches the classical case as $c=c' \to 0$.
 In contrast, for very large switching rates, particles will almost immediately enter (and leave) the seed bank, with on average about half of the particles (including the newly created ones) being in a dormant state at any given time.
-These rapid fluctuations between active and dormant state slow the action of the Laplacian and the selection term by a factor of 1/2, explaining the reduced critical wave-speed, which converges to the one of variant II.
+These rapid fluctuations between active and dormant state slow the action of the Laplacian and the selection term by a factor of 1/2, explaining the reduced critical wave speed, which converges to the one of variant II.

-\paragraph{Fixed $s=c'=1$ while $c$ varies from $0$ to $\infty$:} This situation is depicted in the upper right panel in Figure \ref{fig:4}, where the critical wave-speed is represented as a function of $c$.
+\paragraph{Fixed ${\tt s}=c'=1$ while $c$ varies from $0$ to $\infty$:} This situation is depicted in the upper right panel in Figure \ref{fig:4}, where the critical wave speed is represented as a function of $c$.
 Small values of $c$ correspond to a `small seed bank', that is, particles spend most of their time in an active state.
-It is thus not surprising that the behaviour of variant I is close to the classical case for small $c$, in contrast to variant II, where the dual process needs particles to be in the $d$ state to engage in spatial motion.
+It is thus not surprising that the behaviour of variant I is close to the classical case for small $c$, in contrast to variant II, where the dual process needs particles to be in the dormant state to engage in spatial motion.